cnrmurphy/ftx-us-js/README.md

 At some pont there will be an option to simply point this client at either address.

+## FTX (12-20-22)
+Around the time when I made this (summer 2020), I would have never imagined that FTX would one day become insolvent and Sam Bankman-Fried would be arrested and charged with several counts of fraud.
+I honestly thought FTX was a legit business and trusted SBF.
+How wrong was I. Life comes at you fast!

 ## Installation
 ```
 npm i ftx-us